- Home

 Fee

-Due at the time of the application $100 cash or $103 if paying by debit or credit card.
+Due at the time of the application $110 cash or $114.50 if paying by debit or with credit card.
 NO CHECKS.

 Photo ID